 Silent Hill’s premise is simple.
 You’ve had a wreck and lost your daughter, and you have to find her and get out of Silent Hill.
 But things don’t go that well.
 And they don’t look too promising, either.

 Giving away much more that this would be a sin.
-Suffice to say, you end up using weapons and solving puzzles ala Resident Evil, and a city isn’t the only place you’ll visit.
+Suffice it to say, you end up using weapons and solving puzzles à la Resident Evil, and a city isn’t the only place you’ll visit.
 Silent Hill’s gameplay is so based on atmosphere and primal fear that you just have to experience it for yourself to see what really makes it a 10.

-RE’s controls sucked because of ____.
+RE’s controls suck because of ____.
 Fill in this blank, and you’re likely to make a somewhat valid point about the controls of Silent Hill.
 Also similar, and just as valid, is the argument that the controls can be mastered if you spend time with them.
 The dramatic and sometimes dynamically shifting camera angles that seem to want to prove to you that a non-static camera can more than make up for the lack of rendered backgrounds can have you cursing the controller at first.
-(Think RE—you have to remember what direction the character is facing and push up to go that way—and add to this a camera that moves, and sometimes even spins as you do.)
-But this point cannot be considered very valid for at least a couple of reasons: there are very seldom any such camera tricks used in a combat situation, and if you have trouble, the L2 button allows you to switch to a view behind our hero Harry (or a quasi-first person view if you access the secondary menu options.)
-All in all I would say that the movement is at least on par with RE.
+(Think RE—you have to remember what direction the character is facing, and push Up to go that way—and add to this a camera that moves, and sometimes even spins as you do.)
+But this point cannot be considered very valid for at least a couple of reasons: there are very seldom any such camera tricks used in a combat situation, and if you have trouble, the L2 button allows you to switch to a view behind our hero Harry (or a quasi-first-person view if you access the secondary menu options).
+All in all, I would say that the movement is at least on par with RE‘s.